-13. All beef exhibitors shall wait until 9:30 a.m.
-Thursday to use wash racks in order to facilitate prompt beginning and completion of Dairy Show.

-14. Exhibitors must sign up for class/lot, auction, showmanship and lean/gain contest classes on entry forms.
-If not signed up they will not receive premiums, awards, etc. They CANNOT be added during the judging.

-15. Little Britches Class: Open to all children 4 years old to 3rdgrade.
+- 13. All beef exhibitors shall wait until 9:30 a.m.
+Thursday to use wash racks in order to facilitate prompt beginning and completion of Dairy Show. - 14.
+Exhibitors must sign up for class/lot, auction, showmanship and lean/gain contest classes on entry forms.
+If not signed up they will not receive premiums, awards, etc. They CANNOT be added during the judging. - 15.
+Little Britches Class: Open to all children 4 years old to 3rdgrade.
 You do not need to be in any organization to exhibit.
 The animal shown must be a January calf or younger.
 The exhibitor can bring their own calf for the show and it will be released following the class; or the exhibitor can borrow a beef heifer or bull already at the fair from another exhibitor.
-Please fill out the form in the back of the fair book.

-16. A managerial animal is an animal that is under the daily care of, but not owned by, the exhibitor.
+Please fill out the form in the back of the fair book. - 16.
+A managerial animal is an animal that is under the daily care of, but not owned by, the exhibitor.
 An agreement is not required when the managerial animals are owned by the junior member's immediate family (brother, sister, parent, or family farm).
 For all beef leased animals, a form must be completed and turned in with fair entry.
-It is mandatory that all beef exhibitors use the bedding supplied for all beef animals at cost.